What Visiting Norway in the Fall Has to Offer

 If you’re eager to experience the aurora borealis or Northern Lights in autumn, then you need to head pretty far north.
 Luckily, the Lofoten Islands are located in a place where you have a good chance of seeing the aurora in autumn.
 Beat the crowds and visit this stunning archipelago in autumn.

 Nothing compares to the magic of an autumn hike at Pulpit Rock.
-When you hit the trails in October or November, you can anticipate dreamy views and a rewarding summit.
+When you hit the trails in September, you can anticipate dreamy views and a rewarding summit.
 Once again, visiting Pulpit Rock in autumn offers you an opportunity to experience this popular site in relative calm.
 As the summer tourists fall away, you can enjoy a quiet and peaceful experience among the hills.

 It’s important to keep in mind that the terrain can be challenging in difficult weather.
 As such, guides recommend having hiking poles or other tools to help you trek.
 It’s recommended for children over 8 years old, and most tours include the price of hiking equipment and hot drinks.
 Prepare your sermon to Odin and enjoy your autumn experience at Pulpit Rock before winter hits.

 The Norwegian word for fall actually means “harvest.”
 An autumn adventure in Norway would not be complete without enjoying the edible bounty of the countryside.
 Head to Tromso to visit some of Norway’s top restaurants.
 In this city, Nordic ingredients are proudly showcased in autumnal menu offerings everywhere from casual cafes to fine dining.

 As nature slows down and prepares for winter, the flavors get that much richer.
 Norwegian harvest means foraged mushrooms, apples, berries, and seasonal meat like lobster and lamb.
 If you’re into a U-pick adventure, then look for an orchard that offers apple picking in early autumn.